kaitou-1412/Golang-Tutorials/README.md

     Hello, World!
   ```

   The go run command is one of many go commands you'll use to get things done with Go.
-Use the following command to get a list of the others:
+Use the following command to get a list of the other commands:
   ```shell
     $ go help
   ```